elmtree-askmo/cloudcannon-app/content/learn/chemistry/what-causes-the-polar-nature-of-a-water-molecule.md

 seo:
   title: QuickTakes | Chemistry
   page_description: >-
-    This content explains the causes of the polar nature of a water molecule, focusing on polar covalent bonds and the bent molecular geometry that leads to its unique properties.
+    The polar nature of water (H₂O) arises from polar covalent bonds and its bent molecular geometry, resulting in a molecule with partial charges and a significant dipole moment.
   page_keywords: >-
-    polar nature, water molecule, polar covalent bonds, molecular geometry, electronegativity, dipole moment, hydrogen bonding, partial charges, H2O, unique properties of water
+    polar nature, water molecule, polar covalent bonds, molecular geometry, electronegativity, dipole moment, hydrogen bonding, chemical properties, biological systems, water properties
 author: QuickTakes
 question: >-
     What causes the polar nature of a water molecule?